 Biosafety Expert (Decisions BS-I/4 and BS-IV/4)

-Report on Biosafety Expert Assignment
+Report on the assignment undertaken by the Biosafety Expert

 Information for reference records can be submitted by any BCH registered user.
 These records must be validated by the SCBD before they can become public.